Updated July 2020.

 As every marketer can contest, uniting these two departments, or at least making them operate with the same mindset, is the organizational goal of goals.
 Sales reps then become marketing assets and marketing teams facilitate sales enablement.

 More specifically, ABM benefits include:

 - Stronger user experiences for targeted decision-makers and stakeholders.

 - Less resource waste.

 - Better engagement and relevance.

-If the old philosophy of “80 percent of your sales come from 20 percent of your clients” is true, why bother talking to everyone else?
+The No. 1 challenge B2B marketers face is high-quality lead generation, so ABM is a natural next step for the vast majority of businesses.
+If the old philosophy of “80% of your sales come from 20% of your clients” is true, why bother talking to everyone else?

 Common ABM Challenges